defi-wonderland/smock/docs/source/index.rst

 * Preprogram returns and reverts,
 * And more...

-Why the name lopt?
+Why the name smock?
 ------------------

-Loki's alternative name is Lopt, and Loki was obviously taken.
+Loki's alternative name is Smock, and Loki was obviously taken.

 Loki is the God of Mischief, a trickster, and the purpose of mocking libraries is basically to trick the tests.